Skip to main content

 3. CDC.
 Trends in COVID-19 Variants (Region 3 and National).
 2025/2026 surveillance data.

 Medical Disclaimer: Paxlovid has significant drug interactions.
 Do not take it without a detailed medication review by a physician.
 This guide is for educational purposes.
 In the world of Precision Medicine, there is no "one size fits all."
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Frequently Asked Questions